 Although Henderson is much quieter and more reserved Las Vegas to the north, this beautiful community most certainly managers to offer travelers an experience they wont soon forget.
 Surprisingly, Henderson has nabbed its spot as, Nevada’s second largest city—after Las Vegas and before Reno—but was once a hardworking blue collar community that got its start as a major magnesium producer that helped make ammunition and aircraft parts for U.S. forces during World War II.

-With close proximity to the Las Vegas Strip, Hoover Dam and Lake Mead, Henderson offers a variety of options for entertainment, recreation, shopping and dining.
-Plus, thanks to the abundance of warm weather and sunshine to be enjoyed in southern, Nevada, visitors can golf any of the eight championship golf courses year-round.
-And given that we’re talking about such stellar courses as Black Mountain Golf and Country Club and Desert Willow Golf Course, that’s a really good thing.
-It also means the region can host annual events pretty much every month of the year—and does.
-They’ve got art and jazz festivals, Shakespeare in the Park, a heritage celebration, races and runs, sporting events, WinterFest and of course, big fun on national holidays.
-And then there’s the shopping.
-For a unique, urban outdoor shopping experience, try the District at Green Valley Ranch Resort.
-And when you’re in desperate need of relaxation after all that shopping, head out to Lake Las Vegas for a deep tissue massage at Loews Lake Las Vegas Resort.
+Over the years, this picturesque city just south of the Las Vegas Strip in Green Valley has tons to offer, with close proximity to Hoover Dam, Lake Mead and boundless options for entertainment, recreation, shopping and dining.
+Plus, thanks to the abundance of warm weather and sunshine to be enjoyed in southern, Nevada, visitors can golf just about any day of the year at one of Henderson’s eight championship golf courses.
+And given that we’re talking about such stellar courses as Desert Willow Golf Course and Black Mountain Golf and Country Club, and Lake of Las Vegas that’s a really good thing.
+It also means that the region can host annual events basically every month of the year—and does.
+With art and jazz festivals, Shakespeare in the Park, a heritage celebration, races and runs, sporting events, WinterFest and of course, big fun on national holidays, Henderson really does it up right.